sharzun/sharzun/README.md

-- 👋 The name's Sharzun.
+- 👋 Hi, Sharzun's here.
-- 🎓 A soon-to-be-graduate student of Electronics (Computer) Engineering from Universiti Teknologi Malaysia (UTM).
+- 🎓 A fresh graduate from Universiti Teknologi Malaysia with a Bachelor's Degree in Electronics Engineering, specializing in Computer Engineering.
-- 🔎 Passionate about Cybersecurity namely Penetration Testing.
+- 🔎 Passionate about IT, Networking & Cybersecurity.
+- 🌱 Currently learning the contents & concepts of basic IT, Net & CyberSec throuogh the CompTIA Trifecta (A+ ongoing).
-- 🌱 Currently preparing for the PJPT exam held by TCM Security.
+- 🔮 Also, I am preparing for the PJPT exam held by TCM Security.

 <!---
 sharzun/sharzun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.